percona/pbm-docs/docs/features/point-in-time-recovery.md

     If you [reshard :octicons-link-external-16:](https://www.mongodb.com/docs/manual/core/sharding-reshard-a-collection/) a collection, make a fresh backup and re-enable point-in-time recovery oplog slicing to prevent data inconsistency and restore failure.

+Starting with version [2.4.0](../release-notes/2.4.0.md), oplog slicing runs as follows:

+* **Logical backups**

+    Before backup start, point-in-time recovery routine is automatically disabled.
+Oplog slices are created by a backup routine during the backup creation.
+After the backup is complete, point-in-time recovery routine is re-enabled automatically.
+It copies the slices taken during the backup and continues oplog slicing from the latest timestamp.

+* **Physical backups**

-Starting with version [2.4.0](../release-notes/2.4.0.md), oplog slicing runs in parallel with a backup snapshot operation.
+    During a physical backup, point-in-time recovery routine is not disabled and continues to save oplog slices in parallel with a backup snapshot operation.

 Thereby if a backup snapshot is large and takes hours to make, all oplog events are saved for it ensuring point-in-time recovery to any timestamp.

 ### Oplog duration